 Substantial positive impacts could be realised if a biodiversity offset was part of this development.
 It is suggested that an appropriate offset would be to formally conserve an area of similar habitat and conservation value to that which is being lost.
+For this site at least 262 ha of Cape Flats Dune Strandveld needs to be conserved in return for the loss of 17.5 ha of this vegetation on this site (15: 1 ratio).
 The main positive effect of an offset would be an increase in the conservation area of an Endangered vegetation type (Cape Flats Dune Strandveld, being the vegetation type which will be most impacted by this development).
 The positive effects of an offset could either be an increase in the conservation area of an Endangered vegetation type (Cape Flats Dune Strandveld, being the vegetation type which will be most impacted by this development), or otherwise improved ecological management (such as by funding alien clearing) of existing areas of conserved habitat of this type.

 Overall the proposed diesel storage area is likely to have a Medium to High negative impact on the vegetation at a local scale, prior to mitigation.
 Regional impact would be Medium negative, prior to mitigation.
 The primary negative impact is a direct, permanent loss of natural vegetation (about 17.5ha).
-This impact cannot be avoided, and can only be mitigated by a biodiversity offset, which is regarded as essential.
+This impact cannot be avoided, and can only be mitigated by a biodiversity offset or improved ecological management, which are regarded as essential.
 In the unlikely event of an adequate offset being put in place the overall impact could be reduced to Low positive.
 If this is not done botanical impacts here must be viewed as Medium negative.